Impacts of consolidation on the healthcare supply chain

 But reducing hospital supply costs is not solely about securing the lowest prices.
 To control supply chain spending, healthcare facilities must address their spending patterns through physician awareness, financial management technologies, and affiliations with integrated delivery networks (IDNs) and group purchasing organizations (GPOs).

 Here’s a closer look at two ways hospitals and health systems can directly impact their supply chain spending.

 Physician preference items (PPIs) are the medical supplies that healthcare providers use in treatments and procedures.
 These items include medical devices, implants, pharmaceuticals, and other non-clinical items such as disinfectants and disposable examination gloves.

 Hospitals can lower their total supply chain costs by reducing physician preference item spending.
 PPI costs are much easier to impact in high-cost specialties like orthopedics, cardiology, and other surgical specialties—which rely heavily on specialized implants and prosthetics.
 Other physician specialties, like family medicine, have standardized costs and therefore report much lower annual PPI spending.

-PPIs have been commonly used as a way to ensure that care providers could access their preferred supplies, with the understanding that these items were most suitable for a given patient or procedure.
+PPIs have been commonly used to ensure that healthcare providers could access their preferred supplies, with the understanding that these items were most suitable for a given patient or procedure.
 These preferred items can, however, be more expensive than alternatives with similar clinical outcomes.
-Because of this, physician preference item spending can lead to an unnecessary increase in supply expenses—especially given the fact that PPIs can account for between 40 and 60 percent of total hospital supply costs.
+Because of this, physician preference item spending can lead to an unnecessary increase in supply expenses—especially given that PPIs can account for between 40% and 60% of total hospital supply costs.